AIS-UCLA/blog/_posts/2025-01-22-server-access-2.md

 mkdir ~/.cherf
 openssl req -newkey rsa:2048 -keyout ~/.cherf/key -out csr
 ```
-4. Send `csr` to a system administrator (see AI Safety Discord), and you will'
+4. Send `csr` to a system administrator (see AI Safety Discord), and you will
    receive a certificate, which you should save as `~/.cherf/cert`.
 5. Download `sullivan`'s SHA1 signature, and save it as
    `~/.cherf/sullivan.sha1`.
 This is available